MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group.md

 **Update:** Read-only.
 If you attempt to change the previous bid option an error will be returned.
 **Delete:** Read-only

-### <a name="bidstrategytype"></a>Bid Strategy Type
+## <a name="bidstrategytype"></a>Bid Strategy Type
 The bid strategy type for how you want to manage your bids.
 For ad groups you can use either of the *InheritFromParent* or *ManualCpc* bid strategy types.
 For details about supported bid strategies per campaign type, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).

 > [!IMPORTANT]
-> The *MaxClicks*, *MaxConversions*, and *TargetCpa* bid strategy types are available in several markets (For more details, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).)
-If the campaign bid strategy type is set to *MaxClicks*, *MaxConversions*, or *TargetCpa*, the behavior of existing features will change unless you set an individual ad group’s or keyword’s bid strategy to *ManualCpc*.
+> If the campaign bid strategy type is set to *MaxClicks*, *MaxConversions*, or *TargetCpa*, the behavior of existing features will change unless you set an individual ad group's or keyword's bid strategy to *ManualCpc*.
 > - You can continue to set the ad group and keyword bids; however they will not be used by Bing Ads.
 > - Bing Ads will periodically change your stored ad group or keyword bid settings.
 You can continue to set new bids, however Bing Ads may change them at any time using this bid strategy type.
 > - You can continue to set bid adjustments e.g. for age, gender, or location; however, the multiplier will inform rather than directly modify or override the automated bid.
 For auto bidding the multiplier is used as a weighted percentage to inform Bing Ads about how much you value the criterion relative to other criteria.
 For example, a -50% bid multiplier for a mobile device criterion with the Max Conversions bid strategy to indicate that you value conversions from mobile traffic half as much as other device types.
 The same bid multiplier with the Max Clicks bid strategy would indicate that you value clicks on mobile half as much as other device types.
 The valid range of values that you can use to inform auto bidding is -100.00 through 30.00.
 > - Whether you chose the *DailyBudgetAccelerated* or *DailyBudgetStandard* budget type, Bing Ads will use the *DailyBudgetStandard* budget type.
 >
-> Also note that you must have conversion tracking (a UET tag and a conversion goal) set up for the *EnhancedCpc*, *MaxConversions*, and *TargetCpa* bid strategy types to work.
-See [Universal Event Tracking](../guides/universal-event-tracking.md) for more information.
+> Also note that you must have conversion tracking (via [Universal Event Tracking](../guides/universal-event-tracking.md) tag and a conversion goal) set up for the *MaxConversions* and *TargetCpa* bid strategy types to work.
+To set the *MaxConversions* or *TargetCpa* bid strategy types, the campaign must have at least 15 conversions in the last 30 days.
->
-> To set the *MaxConversions* or *TargetCpa* bid strategy types, the campaign must have at least 15 conversions in the last 30 days.
 If you try to add or update a campaign to use one of these strategy types, the requested operation will fail if there is not enough conversion history.
 If an active campaign uses one of these bid strategy types, and then ceases to meet the minimum conversion history requirement at any time, Bing Ads will stop auto bidding but will continue to use the *DailyBudgetStandard* budget type.
 For a new campaign we recommend that you start with *EnhancedCpc* and then when the campaign has enough conversion history, you can update it to use either the *MaxConversions* or *TargetCpa* bid strategy.

 > [!TIP]
-> You can set your campaign’s bid strategy to *EnhancedCpc*, *MaxClicks*, *MaxConversions*, or *TargetCpa* and then, at any time, set an individual ad group’s or keyword’s bid strategy to *ManualCpc*.
+> You can set your campaign's bid strategy to *EnhancedCpc*, *MaxClicks*, *MaxConversions*, or *TargetCpa* and then, at any time, set an individual ad group's or keyword's bid strategy to *ManualCpc*.

 > [!NOTE]
-> For campaigns of type *Shopping* the product partitions inherit the ad group *Bid Strategy Type*.
+> For campaigns of type *Shopping* the product partitions inherit the ad group [Bid Strategy Type](#bidstrategytype).

 **Add:** Optional.
 If you do not set this field, then *InheritFromParent* is used by default.
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
 **Delete:** Read-only

-### <a name="campaign"></a>Campaign
+## <a name="campaign"></a>Campaign
 The name of the campaign that contains the ad group.

 **Add:** Read-only and Required